 The Certificate of Advanced Study (CAS) in Rural Librarianship is designed for librarians who want a career in the field of rural librarianship.
 This certificate program enhances the range of management skills and competencies of these professionals working in rural settings.
 Also, the program addresses the need of rural areas in exploring the management of rural libraries.
 It provides an opportunity to discover new approaches to library management that have been made possible by current developments in community outreach, information technology, social networking and telecommunications.
-The certificate program builds on the nationally recognized Master's program the Department of Library and Information Sciences at the University of North Texas.
+The certificate program builds on the nationally recognized Master's program the Department of Information Science at the University of North Texas.

 Specifics of the Certificate Program